 5: Physical Touch

-To this love language, nothing is more impactful than the physical touch of their partner.
+To people with this Love Language, nothing is more impactful than the physical touch of their partner.
 They aren’t necessarily into over-the-top PDA, but they do feel more connected and safe in a relationship by holding hands, kissing, hugging, etc.

-If physical touch is a person’s primary love language without it they will feel unloved.
+If Physical Touch is your partner’s primary Love Language, they will feel unloved without physical contact.
 All of the words and gifts in the world won’t change that.

-Now that you know what the love languages are, let’s see what yours has to say about you…
+Now that you know what the 5 Love Languages are, you should have a good idea of which one is your primary language.
+Let’s see what yours has to say about you!